thomastan/imgscraper/README.md

 ./imgscrape.sh [OPTION] [website-url]
 ```

-The (only) one option that may be specified (or omitted) is the recursion depth of the page to crawl.
+The (only) one option that may be specified (or omitted) is the recursion depth of the site to crawl.
 If omitted, the default depth is 4.

 Output: